 - What do you love most about Arkansas?
 I love all of the ways you can experience nature here…from boats to hiking to running trails.
 There’s always a fun way to get outdoors.

 - Very few people know that I am a very proficient bowler!
 I grew up around my mom bowling and learned my love for it from there.
 I have bowled in a league for 30 years.

 - Favorite book, movie, and piece of music: Book - 21 Irrefutable Laws of Leadership, Movie – Gladiator, Hamilton…All of it.

 - Website that I cannot live without (besides Google) Honestly IMDB.
 I’m a big movie guy and I’m always trying to recall what other films I know someone from.

 - My first job was… washing bowling pins at Conway Family Bowl.
 You might be surprised how dirty pins get.

 - The greatest risk I ever took was… Leaving a very good outside sales job at Cintas to go back to school.

 - What historical figure do you admire most?
 I’m aware this may be recency bias, but I would say, Alexander Hamilton.
 He was extremely determined and could do anything he set his mind to, he was diligent, and he sought out opportunities to fight literally and figuratively for what he believed in.

 - What issue facing Arkansas, or your local community is most pressing in your mind?
-Growing in our efforts to be more inclusive and helping our emerging workforce prepare for tomorrow’s economy.
+Equity in the workplace.
+Ensuring everyone has equal access to opportunities.